 They grow to around 10 inches in length, which means they require a huge tank (a minimum of 100 gallons with plenty of hiding spots).

-If you’re thinking of buying a Regal Angelfish, always buy specimens which have been caught in the Red Sea or the Indian Ocean.
-Unfortunately many of these fish which are caught in the indo-pacific have been caught using chemicals and don’t survive long.
+If you’re thinking of buying a Regal Angelfish, always buy specimens that have been caught in the Red Sea or the Indian Ocean.
+Unfortunately, many of these fish which are caught in the indo-pacific have been caught using chemicals and don’t survive long.

 They should always be quarantined for a few weeks before adding them to your main tank.
 They can find it difficult to adapt to life in captivity, smaller juveniles usually adapt better.

 This beautiful fish is often thought of as the king of the aquarium, it’s a stunning centerpiece and it’s not hard to see why.